 Geneticist: Career Information and Education Requirements

 Learn about the education and preparation needed to become a geneticist.
-Get a quick view of the requirements as well as details about training, job duties and to find out if this is the career for you.
+Get a quick view of the requirements and details about training, job duties and to find out if this is the career for you.

 Geneticists treat and counsel patients with hereditary conditions, develop pharmaceutical and agricultural products and research inherited diseases.
 Earning at least a master's degree is common, though several leadership and clinical positions require additional education.

 A license is required for all physicians and may be required for genetic counselors.
 The U.S. Bureau for Labor Statistics (BLS) projected a 29% job growth for genetic counselors.

 Career Information for a Geneticist

 There are several different career paths that a geneticist may take.
 Let's look at three options- research geneticist, clinical geneticist, and genetic counselor.

 Research geneticists study the inherited characteristics of humans, animals, and plants.
 Their experiments and analyses contribute to knowledge of human behavior, genetic diseases and the development of crops, among other topics.

 Genetic laboratory directors lead development of new products, such as drug treatments, disease-resistant livestock, and larger-growing crops.
 Additionally, those working for law enforcement organizations use DNA sampling to positively identify suspects.

 Geneticists also work in academia and at private research institutes, where laboratory time must be supplemented with grant applications and other fundraising activities required to support projects.
 University researchers are typically faculty members who supervise the work of students in advanced degree programs.